A wise person once said, “By failing to prepare, you are preparing to fail.”

 Nicole understands that transitioning to user experience design can be overwhelming — but she’s here to help.
 She helps her audience determine if the product is right for them by speaking directly to their pain points.

-Here are a few more resources on crafting landing and product pages that bring in sales:
+Here is a resource on crafting landing and product pages that bring in sales:

 With your marketing channels chosen, you may think you’ve reached the end of the checklist.
 But there’s one more vital step to make the most of your product launch marketing and set yourself up for success — now and for many product launches to come.